paul-duvall/php_basics_treehouse/README.md

 - Separate header / footer php documents
 - Using variables to change page titles
 - Using $_GET\["category"\] to change content depending upon category in url
+- Looping through an array to generate page content